Nosework Trial

 The following cancellation policy applies:

-• For cancellation of entries on or before 5:00 PM on Saturday, November 18, 2023 – Full refund minus a $25 processing fee.
+• For cancellation of entries on or before 9:00 a.m.
+EST, Saturday, March 2, 2024 – Full refund minus a $25 processing fee.

 If you earn the title that makes you no longer eligible for the level you are entered, then you must contact the trial host to cancel your entry and will be subject to the published cancellation policy.
 You may opt to change your entry to an FEO entry in this case and will be placed on the FEO waitlist and only receive a space in the trial if the host is accepting FEO entries.